 - A. Judicial Review.
 Any person adversely affected by any final decision of the Department may seek judicial review of the decision in accordance with the provisions of R.I.
 Gen. Laws § 42-35-15. - B. All hearings and reviews required under the provisions of R.I.
-Gen. Laws Chapter 23-17 shall be held in accordance with the provisions of the "Rules and Regulations Pertaining to Practices and Procedures Before the Rhode Island Department of Health" and "Rules and Regulations Pertaining to Access to Public Records of the Rhode Island Department of Health."
+Gen. Laws Chapter 23-17 shall be held in accordance with the provisions of Part 10-05-4 of this Title, Rules and Regulations Pertaining to Practices and Procedures Before the Rhode Island Department of Health, and Part 10-05-1 of this Title, Access to Public Records.